opensearch-project/documentation-website/_security/access-control/api.md

 Introduced 2.13
 {: .label .label-purple }

 Checks the cuurent configuration bundled with the host's Security plugin and compares it to the latest Security plugin bundled with OpenSearch.
-Then, the API returns whether or not can be performed and what resources can be updated.
+Then the API returns whether or not can be performed and what resources can be updated.

-When a new OpenSearch version is released, there are changes to the default security configuration.
-This endpoint helps cluster operators check if the cluster is missing defaults or has stale definitions of defaults.
+With each new OpenSearch version, there are changes to the default security configuration.
+This endpoint helps cluster operators determine whether the cluster is missing defaults or has stale definitions of defaults.
 {: .note}

 #### Request